noris-network/cuegen/README.md

 ## Configuration
 A configuration file (preferred name: `cuegen.yaml`) is required to run `cuegen`.

+> The yaml configuration is a leftover from the use of cuegen as a kustomize plugin.
+  In the near future the configuration will be changed to use cue, for compatibility reasons and to continue to work as a kustomize plugin the yaml format will still be supported in the future.

     # (required) objects from this cue path will be dumped to YAML
     objectsPath: objects